coolestxuxu/Ich-bin-xuxu/readme.md

 - *brave new world*,*the social contract*,*1984*...stop saying Jean-Jacques Rousseau was liberal you bloody stupid French people
 - I am very interested in Hermann Hesse recently because of Lorenzo

-I wish to meet Matthew Youlden, check this video you'll find he's fucking amazing[how to learn any language easily](https://www.youtube.com/watch?v=Yr_poW-KK1Q)
+I wish to meet Matthew Youlden, check this video you'll find he's freaking amazing[how to learn any language easily](https://www.youtube.com/watch?v=Yr_poW-KK1Q)

 The best way to get contact with me is thru email(xylaven@outlook.com)

-latest update date: 2017-12-18

 ### Sia's xmas album is just awesome :D